 Federal regulations require that information given to a research subject or a representative of the subject “be in language understandable to the subject or the representative.”
 Accordingly, for research intended or likely to involve subjects who are not fluent in English, any informed consent forms, parental permission (consent) forms, child assent forms or scripts, advertisements or other subject documents must be translated into a language understood by the subjects.

 The principal investigator (PI) or another research team member must be fluent in the subjects’ or representatives’ language in order to answer questions, obtain informed consent, and conduct any interventions or interactions, unless an outside interpreter will be utilized for these tasks.

-Interpreters working with participants directly are considered to be engaged in the research and must complete a basic online training course, earning a certificate in the Human Research Curriculum only.
-This must be completed through the Collaborative Institutional Training Initiative (CITI).
-For more information, please see the Office of Research and Sponsored Program's training page.
+Interpreters working with participants directly are considered to be engaged in research activities and must complete half of the basic online training courses, earning a certificate in the Human Research Curriculum only.
+Training must be completed through the Collaborative Institutional Training Initiative (CITI).
+For more information, please see the Mandatory Training policy page.